 Reflected XSS attacks are non-persistent such that each victim needs to send the request with a malicious payload.
 As a result, attackers tend to trick as many users as possible to succeed in the attack.
 Such attacks are often aimed at message forum form submissions, error messages, or search engine results pages, as it is easier to craft a malicious e-mail message that many users can click on.
 As one of the most common types of XSS attacks, reflected XSS does not require the attacker to locate and access a vulnerable web application that would allow them to inject malicious scripts permanently.

 How to Prevent Reflected XSS and its Importance in Security

 A reflected XSS attack is a commonly exploited form of XSS vulnerability.
-Following are some common prevention mechanisms that organizations should leverage to prevent the reflected cross-site scripting vulnerabilities in web applications.
+Organizations should leverage common prevention mechanisms to prevent the reflected cross-site scripting vulnerabilities in web applications.

 Reflected Cross-Site Scripting Prevention

 Protection against reflected XSS primarily involves avoiding using dynamic malicious content from HTTP requests to embed scripts on a vulnerable application.
 Some approaches to achieve this include: